by Tom Casesa

 - The press is labeled the enemy of the people

-- The wall between state and church is weakened
+- The wall between state and church is being weakened

-- Subordinates that work for the U.S. (Attorney General, FBI officials) are pressured to be loyal to him personally, above the citizens of the U.S.
+- Subordinates that work for the U.S. (Attorney General, FBI officials) are pressured to be loyal to Trump personally, above the citizens of the U.S.

-- He tells supporters not to believe what they hear or read, but to rely only on him
+- Trump has told supporters not to believe what they hear or read, but to rely only on him

 - He would condemn the silent bystanders such as the Republican leaders who complain in private but are like scared rabbits in public where by their silence, they condone his actions